The guidance and links on this page cover diet and nutrition support for children between the ages of 6-12 months.

 • watching you eat

-The Health Visiting service work closely with the local Family Centres to offer support and advice to help you and your family stay safe, happy and healthy.
+The Health Visiting Service work closely with the local Family Centres to offer support and advice to help you and your family stay safe, happy and healthy.
 If you feel you need any further support or advice around feeding your baby, please contact the Health Visiting Service.

 Helplines